 This way, you won’t be the last person in line, thinking there will be money left over for you.
 That’s wishful thinking.

-This type of budget works best for people that find it challenging to save money at the end of the month.
+This type of budget works best for people who find it challenging to save money at the end of the month.

 It is also perfect for those who prefer to save first before spending.